grafana/k6-docs/src/data/markdown/docs/05 Examples/02 Tutorials/01 Get started with k6/200 Test for performance.md

 In the previous section, you made a working script to test an endpoint functionality.
 The next step is to test how this system responds under load.
-This requires using the powerful [`options`](/using-k6/k6-options/) object, which configures the parts of the test that don't deal with user behavior.
+This requires setting up a few [`options`](/using-k6/k6-options/) to configure the parts of the test that don't deal with test logic.

 In this tutorial, learn how to:
 - Use [thresholds](/using-k6/thresholds) to assert for performance criteria